IRS Scam Calls

 Scammers Impersonating the IRS

 Has someone called you claiming you owe the IRS thousands of dollars and that you must pay now?
 If they have, this call is more than likely a scam.
 There is a new law which has allowed the IRS to use collection agencies to contact you.
 However, they will

 Does the IRS call You?

 Sometimes the IRS will contact you using a collection agency, but usually communicates by sending bills and notices in the mail.
-The IRS is well-aware that IRS impersonators exist and are doing their best to notify the public, but thousands of people still fall for IRS scams each year.
+The IRS is well-aware that IRS impersonators and scammers exist and are doing their best to notify the public, but thousands of people still fall for IRS scams each year.
 Don’t be one of them.

 Never Give Private Information to IRS Scam Calls

 Never give out personal or private information over the phone to an individual demanding payment.
 Never give them your credit, debit, or bank account numbers.
 Do not give any confidential information about your identity, such as your social security number, birth date, driver’s license number, passport information, or immigration status.
 It’s possible that the scammer is phishing for any information they can find, so even be careful to not reveal your email address or additional phone numbers.
 Any information you reveal to a scammer can lead to future identity theft.

 How Do I Know If It’s a Scam?

 As stated above, the IRS will never call you demanding payment.
 There are some other red flags that can indicate your caller is a scammer:

 Demands a specific type of payment